Understanding Truck Tire Blowouts & Accidents

 Motorists sharing the road with truck drivers are vulnerable to big-rig tire failure and have even tragically suffered fatal consequences.
 The potential dangers are extreme.
 It’s important to know what to do if you are involved in a truck accident caused by a tire blowout.

 Tire blowout accidents are typically complex because they involve many possible contributing factors.
-The experienced truck accident attorneys at Fried Goldberg LLC fight for people who were injured due to negligence.
+The experienced truck tire blowout accident lawyers at Fried Goldberg LLC fight for people who were injured due to negligence.
 Our practice is focused mostly on trucking litigation.
 We understand the complexity of these cases and know what it takes to get results.

 Known to truckers and drivers alike as “road gators,” shredded remains of black rubber collected on the shoulder of the road are telltale signs of tire blowouts.

 Any type of vehicular tire blowout is scary.
-But a tire accident involving a passenger car is not the same as an accident where a 50,000-pound truck is involved.
+But a tire accident involving a passenger car is not the same as an accident where a 50,000-pound tractor-trailer is involved.

 What should I do if see a truck tire blowout?